Of all the members of the Apocynaceae family, plumeria (ploo-MEER-ee-a) has one of the greatest success stories.

 - … all of which have proven effective

-You should already be practicing these techniques in terms of maintenance, as they can help prevent a wide range of fungal diseases and other problems.
+You should already be practicing these maintenance techniques, as they can help prevent a wide range of fungal diseases and other problems.

-- Remove any fallen leaves, taking care to seal away any infected or diseased leaves in an airtight bag.
+- Remove any fallen leaves, sealing away any infected or diseased leaves in an airtight bag.

 - Avoid splashing when watering the plant.

-- Carefully prune away leaves showing infection, be careful to use sterile shears and gloves, and avoid contact with healthy foliage.
+- Carefully prune away leaves showing infection, use sterile shears and gloves, and avoid contact with healthy foliage.

 Several different chemical options are available, most of which use specific active ingredients.